matikasp/University_Projects/Concurrent Programming/README.md

 }
 ```

 The `solve(Circuit c)` method immediately returns a special `CircuitValue` object representing the value of the circuit.
 This value can be retrieved by calling the `CircuitValue.getValue()` method, which waits until the value is computed.
-Solvers should support concurrent handling of multiple `solve()` requests and compute circuit values concurrently.
+Solvers support concurrent handling of multiple `solve()` requests and compute circuit values concurrently.

-The `stop()` method should stop accepting new `solve()` requests and immediately terminate all ongoing computations.
+The `stop()` method stops accepting new `solve()` requests and immediately terminate all ongoing computations.
 From this point, `CircuitValue` objects resulting from new and interrupted computations may throw `InterruptedException` when `getValue()` is called.
-Other objects should return correctly computed circuit values.
+Other objects return correctly computed circuit values.

 ### Circuit Class